 Justin Haskins is the Editorial Director and a Research Fellow at The Heartland Institute.
 He is also the director of Heartland's Stopping Socialism project.

 Haskins has been published more than 800 times in major digital and print publications, including The Wall Street Journal, New York Post, Forbes, Newsweek, and National Review, among many others.
-His writing has also been featured or discussed by The Rush Limbaugh Show, Glenn Beck Radio Program, the Fox News Channel, The New York Times, Drudge Report, The Heritage Foundation, the White House, and Newsmax, which named Haskins one of "Top 30 Republicans Under 30" in 2017.
+His writing has also been featured or discussed by The Rush Limbaugh Show, Glenn Beck Radio Program, The New York Times, Drudge Report, The Heritage Foundation, the White House, and Newsmax, which named Haskins one of “Top 30 Republicans Under 30” in 2017.
 In 2016, Haskins was named to MediaDC’s “30 Under 30” list of young and influential leaders on the right.

 Haskins is author or co-author of two Heartland Policy Briefs, both of which received significant media attention: “The American Health Care Plan” (2021), “Estimating the Income Tax Hikes Required to Pay for Bernie Sanders’ Medicare-for-All Plan” (2019) and “Debunking the Scandinavian Socialism Myth: An Evaluation of Denmark, Norway, and Sweden” (2019).

 Haskins has also co-authored several national surveys conducted by Rasmussen Reports, one of America’s leading pollsters.

 Haskins graduated from the University of Richmond (Richmond, VA) in 2010.
 In 2011, Justin earned his M.A. in government with specializations in international relations and American government from Regent University (Virginia Beach, VA), and he earned a second M.A., this time in journalism, from Regent in 2015.
 Haskins was inducted into the Philadelphia Society in 2018.